mui/material-ui/docs/data/joy/getting-started/usage/usage.md

 ### CssVarsProvider

-Joy UI provides an optional `CssVarsProvider` component that unlocks a whole host of customization options powered by CSS variables.
+Joy UI provides an optional `<CssVarsProvider />` component that unlocks a whole host of customization options powered by CSS variables.
 Visit the [Using CSS variables](/joy-ui/customization/using-css-variables/) guide to learn more.

 ### Default font